Information and Guidance

 People who have a legal responsibility to register a death include:

-What information is required when registering a death?
+What is the process when registering a death?

 When you attend your appointment to register a death, please ensure you take the following information with you: